dendronhq/dendron-site/vault/dendron.ref.telemetry.md

 |      `noCaching` |  _boolean_| Check whether caching is disabled |

+### Tutorial Progression

+When Dendron starts for the first time, it launches users into a tutorial workflow.
+We track how far along the tutorial you get using the `Tutorial_{num}_Show` event.
+This helps us figure out how effective our intro documentation is.

 ### Installation/Upgrade
 When Dendron is first installed or upgraded, we collect information about both previous and current versions.
 This helps us plan deprecation policies.